For urgent consular assistance call

 If your passport is lost or stolen, tell the Australian Government as soon as possible:

-The official currency of Kosovo is the Euro.
+The official currency of Kosovo is the euro.
 In some places in northern Kosovo, the Serbian Dinar (RSD) is accepted.

 Kosovo's economy is largely cash-based.
 Expect to make payments in cash, especially in small establishments.